-The go-eCharger PRO can communicate with other smart devices/systems in the network and is individually adaptable.
-For example, Language assistants such as Alexa from Amazon or Siri from Apple, can be used soon.
+The go-eCharger PRO can communicate with other smart devices/systems on the network and is individually adaptable.

-The network capability also enables communication with the inverter of a photovoltaic system.
+The network capability also enables communication with the inverter of a photovoltaic system and load balancing.

 The charger can use OCPP to communicate with backend services (providers of billing services such as “has to be”).
-The main purpose of this function is for billing or error transmission.
+The main purpose of this function is billing or error transfer.

 OCPP = Open Charge Point Protocol.

 Installing updates is an essential benefit of chargers connected to the Internet.
-The go-eCharger does not have to be sent to the service because of the update capability.
-Updates are easy via our app.
+The chargers do not have to be sent to the service for updates due to the update capability.
+Updates can be easily installed via the app.

 OCPP also plays an important role for this application.
-This allows the setting, that an update is installed at a certain time (e.g. outside operating hours, during the night).
+This makes it possible, that an update can be installed at a certain time (e.g. outside operating hours, during the night).

-The calibrated electricity meter is only available at an extra charge.
+The calibrated electricity meter is only available for an additional charge.

 With the go-eCharger you get a system with an open interface (API).
 This is especially interesting if you want to connect your own applications.
 For example a photovoltaic system.
 The open interface ensures that other manufacturers can combine their devices with the go-eCharger.

-But even without the go-eController*, the go-eCharger can communicate with the photovoltaic system using API, if an inverter is available.
-The well documented API of the charging box for communication between the charging box and the photovoltaic inverter can be downloaded here.
+But even without the go-eController, the go-eCharger can communicate with the photovoltaic system via API, provided an inverter with API interface is available.
+The well documented API of the go-eCharger for communication between the Charger and the photovoltaic inverter can be downloaded here.